 Grants up to $6,500 to Tennessee nonprofit neighborhood groups for a broad range of community-oriented programs to strengthen neighborhoods in eligible regions.
 Applicants must attend a pre-application workshop prior to applying.
 Funding is intended to support democrati

-Grants of up to $6,000 to Tennessee nonprofit and faith-based organizations, government agencies, and educational institutions to benefit the community in eligible locations.
-Funding is intended for projects and programs in the focus areas of health and welfare, educati
+Grants of up to $3,000 to Tennessee nonprofit organizations, government agencies, and public educational institutions in eligible locations for activities that enhance the quality of life for local residents.
+Funding is intended for projects and programs that promote co